CRESYM/colib0.github.io/pages/models/generations/Sources/VSC/EMTGridFollowingVSC/index.md

 </div>

 The converter voltage setpoint obtained from this loop ($$v_c^{qd}$$) is then used to modulate the IGBT pulses and generate the AC voltage from the DC source.
-However, the modulation block can be omitted in some simplified models, and it can be considered to be directly the actual converter voltage, maintaining the notation without the setpoint indicator ($$*$$).
-This modulation will be explained in [Section 3.6](#modulation).
+However, the modulation block can be omitted in some simplified models such as this one, and it can be considered to be directly the actual converter voltage, maintaining the notation without the setpoint indicator ($$*$$).

 ### Active and reactive power control